kingszun/UniAD/README.md

 ### Model Structure
 The overall pipeline of UniAD is controlled by [uniad_e2e.py](projects/mmdet3d_plugin/uniad/detectors/uniad_e2e.py) which coordinates all the task modules in `UniAD/projects/mmdet3d_plugin/uniad/dense_heads`.
-If you are interested in the implementation of a specific task module, please refer to it's corresponding file, e.g., [motion_head](projects/mmdet3d_plugin/uniad/dense_heads/motion_head.py).
+If you are interested in the implementation of a specific task module, please refer to its corresponding file, e.g., [motion_head](projects/mmdet3d_plugin/uniad/dense_heads/motion_head.py).

 ## TODO List <a name="todos"></a>
 - [ ] (Long-term) Improve flexibility for future extensions, e.g., separating BEV encoder and tracking module.